XeroZar/Ender-3-Pro/README.md

 # Ender-3-Pro
 Running Marlin 2.1, with CR Touch, 3PIN Filament Sensor Running on SKR Mini E3 V3

+WARNING!!!
+SO USE AT OWN RISK!!!
+The offsets work fine for me.
+(X, Y, Z > -40, -10, -1) with Z Limit switch disabled and Z-Probe Enabled.
+If you decide to use this, keep watch when you are running it to avoid severe damage to your printer(s).

 Below are the links that I used to purchase my items.
 I am not being sponsored or endorsing anything, just giving anyone who likes to have a visual comparison like myself, I hate it when seeing the title saying one thing and showing a different variation of the product.

 3d Printer ( https://www.amazon.ca/Official-Creality-3D-Ender-Printer/dp/B07CJ5PFVP?ref_=ast_sto_dp )